-Posted in 12-Step Groups, Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Assessment, Brief-TSF, Contrast to other models, Disease of addiction, Mutual-help, Recovery, Relapse prevention, Research, Self-help and tagged Alcoholics Anonymous Affiliation Scale, Severity of Alcohol Dependence Questionnaire, sponsor, sponsoree.
+Posted in Alcohol, Alcoholics Anon, Alcoholism, Contrast to other models, Demographics, Mutual-help, Recovery, Relapse prevention, Research, Self-help, Stages of Change, Target populations and tagged age, Alcoholics Anon, epidemiology, ethnicity, gender, US.
 Use this permalink for a bookmark.

 Â Mutual Support: For Professionals This article at Faces and Voices of Recovery details some of the issues in working with mutual and self-help fellowships for recovery from various substance abuse issues.
 Subjects include; A. Problems and Pitfalls in Working With Mutual Support Groups Taking Over the Peer Helper Role Over identification with Resistance Problems …∞

-Posted in 12-Step Groups, Addiction, Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Mutual-help, Recovery, Relapse prevention, Research, Self-help, Stages of Change, Target populations and tagged aa attendance, abstinence.
+Posted in 12-Step Groups, Addiction, Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Assessment, Brief-TSF, Buy Brief-TSF, Disease of addiction, Mutual-help, Recovery, Relapse prevention, Research, Self-help, Stages of Change, Training, TSF and tagged behavior therapy, cognitive therapy, cost effectiveness, intervention, motivational interviewing, treatment outcome.
 Use this permalink for a bookmark.

 Twelve-Step and Mutual-Help Programs for Addictive Disorders This important statement was made after an extensive review of outcomes research on addiction treatment.
 It reflects the conclusions of recent scientific reviews that alcohol and other drug addictions are chronic, relapsing diseases of the brain.
 The Minnesota Model, which throughout the 1980s featured 28 days of intensive …∞